zx80/flask-simple-auth/DOCUMENTATION.md

 authentication methods used by the `get_user` function, as described in the following sections.
 Defaut is `httpd`.

-If a non-token single scheme is provided, authentication will be `token` followed by the provided scheme, i.e. `token` is tried first anyway if enabled.
+If a non-token scheme is provided, authentication will be `token` followed by the provided scheme, i.e. `token` is tried first anyway if enabled.

-To take full control of authentication scheme, provide an ordered list.
+To take full control of authentication schemes, provide an ordered list.
 Note that it does not always make much sense to mix some schemes, e.g.
 *basic* and *digest* password storage assumptions are distinct and should not be merged.
 Also, only one HTTPAuth-based scheme can be active at a time.